Cristian Nemescu

 Cristian Nemescu ([kristiˈan neˈmesku]; 31 March 1979 – 24 August 2006) was a Romanian film director.

-Nemescu was born in Bucharest.
+Nemescu was born in Bucharest, the son of composer Octavian Nemescu.
 He graduated from the Academy for Theater and Film in 2003.
-During his final year in the academy he made a short film, Story From The Third Block Entrance, that received awards at the NYU International Student Film Festival and the Premiers Plans in Angers, France.
+During his final year in the academy he made a short film, Story From The Third Block Entrance, that received awards at the New York University International Student Film Festival and the Premiers Plans in Angers, France.
 The European Academy Awards nominated it as "best short film" that year.

-Nemescu's Marilena from P7, which he wrote and directed, entered in the 2006 Cannes competition.
+Nemescu's Marilena from P7, which he wrote and directed, were screened at International Critics' Week of the Cannes Film Festival in 2006.

 Nemescu's last film was California Dreamin' (Endless), starring Armand Assante.
 He finished filming in July and was in post-production at the time of his death.
 The movie was awarded the Un Certain Regard prize at the 2007 Cannes Film Festival.